-This timber tram shelter was built between 1932 and 1939 after the tramline was extended to Rainworth in 1930.
-Most ex-tram shelters are presently located on existing or abandoned Council bus routes.
+This timber tram shelter was built between 1932 and 1939 after the tramline was extended to Rainworth.
+Most extram shelters are presently located on existing or abandoned Council bus routes.
 The majority were constructed by Brisbane City Council as a result of petitioning by community groups or progress societies.

 Brisbane's association with trams began in August 1885 with the horse tram, owned by the Metropolitan Tramway & Investment Co.
-In 1895, a contract was let to the Tramways Construction Co.
-Ltd. of London to electrify the system.
+In 1895, a contract was let to the Tramways Construction Co Ltd of London to electrify the system.
 In 1897, the Paddington, Red Hill (Enoggera Terrace & Waterworks Rd) and Petrie Terrace lines were opened.

 On 1 January 1923, the Brisbane Tramway Trust took over the Brisbane Tramway Company.
 During the period 1918-1922, no new lines or extensions were built, and few rolling stock constructed (in spite of growing traffic and serious overcrowding) due to the company nearing the end of its franchise.
-After the takeover an urgent works program began, with most shelters of four poster design being constructed in the period 1925-1940.
+After the takeover, an urgent works program began, with most shelters of four poster design being constructed in the period 1925-1940.

-In 1904, the Rosalie line opened to Nash Street.
-It was extended in 1930 along Elizabeth Street to Rainworth, terminating on Boundary Road outside the Rainworth Primary School.
+In 1930, the line was extended to Rainworth with the terminus located next to Rainworth primary school.
 As with many suburbs of Brisbane, the arrival of the tram service encouraged further residential development in the area.

-During the 1930s, waiting sheds were constructed to encourage usage of the trams.
-They were built during the Great Depression, as part of a Brisbane City Council works program to alleviate unemployment.
-This particular shelter is marked on a Brisbane City Council map for 1939-40 and is a 'standard four-post waiting shelter' or 'A type' from a 1932 design.
+Many fine examples of interwar homes can be seen along the tram route on Boundary Road.
+Waiting sheds were constructed to encourage usage.
+Built during the Great Depression, it was constructed as part of a Brisbane City Council works program to alleviate unemployment.
+This particular shelter is marked on a Brisbane City Council map for 1939-40 and is a 'standard four-post waiting shelter' or 'A type' built to a 1932 design.